Summer Camp Policies and Information

 Registration, Payment, and Financial Support

 Registration is based on a lottery-system, with preference given to Grand Isle County families.
-Families may enter the lottery beginning on April 15th.
-The form will remain open until April 30th, and we will inform families of whether their child is registered in the camp or on the waitlist by May 5th.
-After you’ve been notified, families will have 1 week to confirm their child's registration.
-If we have not heard from you within that week, we will release your child's spot to the next child on the waitlist.
+Families may enter the lottery for each camp through February 15th.
+We will inform families of whether their child is being offered a space in the camp or on the wait list by February 23rd.
+Families have until March 8th to confirm their child’s registration and pay a deposit.
+If we have not heard from you by March 8th, we will release your child's spot to the next child on the wait list.

 We offer three levels of payment for families:

-Outdoor Education Champion: $500.
-This additional support will go towards camp scholarships, making our camp programs more sustainable and equitable.
+• Outdoor Education Champion: $376+ Any additional support will go towards camp scholarships, making our camp programs sustainable and equitable.
+This additional payment is considered a donation and is tax-deductible.

 Deposits, Cancellations and Refund Policy

 Families are asked to put down a $50 deposit when they confirm their child’s spot in camp.
-(Families receiving a scholarship will arrange this with Jenna)
+(Families receiving a scholarship will arrange this with SHLT’s Director of Engagement, Jenna O’Donnell)

-Cancellations requested by May 31st (Bike Adventure Camp) June 30th (Nature Skills Camp and Food) or July 31st (for the Farms, and Fun Camp) will be refunded minus a $15 processing fee.
+• Cancellations requested by May 31st (for the Water Cycle Champions Camp), June 30th (Nature Explorers Camp), or July 31st (for the Food, Farms, and Fun Camp) will be refunded minus a $15 processing fee.

-Cancellations requested on or after June 1 (for the Bike Adventure Camp), July 1 (for the Nature Skills Camp) and August 1 (for the Food, Farms, and Fun Camp) are non-refundable.
+• Cancellations requested on or after June 1 (for the Water Cycle Champions Camp), July 1 (for the Nature Explorers Camp), or August 1 (for the Food, Farms, and Fun Camp) are non-refundable.
 Exceptions may be granted in cases of emergency.

 If your child misses one or more days of camp, for any reason, we cannot provide partial refunds.